FalkonML/falkon/README.md

 ```
 @inproceedings{falkonhopt2022,
     title = {Efficient Hyperparameter Tuning for Large Scale Kernel Ridge Regression},
-    authors = {Meanti, Giacomo and Carratino, Luigi and De Vito, Ernesto and Rosasco, Lorenzo},
+    author = {Meanti, Giacomo and Carratino, Luigi and De Vito, Ernesto and Rosasco, Lorenzo},
     year = {2022},
     booktitle = {Proceedings of The 25th International Conference on Artificial Intelligence and Statistics}
 }